 Beyond the creature comforts, establishing your overland kitchen setup is an essential step to making sure you and your fellow explorers are well fed during your adventures.
 A well-thought-out mobile camp kitchen will serve a number of functions, providing equipment for storing, preparing, cooking, eating, and cleaning up after meals and snacks.

 Like everything in overlanding, camp kitchens can range from minimalist to elaborate.
-You can use the same light-weight gear you’d use for backpacking or go all-in with a slide-out galley kitchen mounted into your vehicle.
+You can use the same light-weight gear you’d use for backpacking or go all-in with a slide-out galley kitchen and portable water heater mounted into your vehicle.

 In this article, we’ll cover the basics as well as point you to some of the more exotic vehicle-mounted kitchens, in case you are so inclined.
 If you are just getting started overlanding, we’d recommend using kitchen gear you’ve already got at home, where possible.
 You can refine your camp kitchen over time, adding or subtracting gear as suits your style of overlanding and the needs of specific trips.